Menu

 Iguazú Falls is located in northeast Argentina, near the borders with Brazil and Paraguay.
 The easiest way to get there is via a domestic flight from Buenos Aires to Puerto Iguazú Airport (IGR), which takes just under 2 hours.
 Latin Routes can arrange all transfers and tours to suit your itinerary.

-How many days should I spend at Iguazú Falls?
+How many days do you need at Iguazú Falls?

-We recommend spending 2 to 3 days at Iguazú Falls to fully explore both the Argentine and Brazilian sides of the falls.
-This allows time for walking the various trails, taking a boat ride to the base of the falls, and enjoying the surrounding rainforest and wildlife at a relaxed pace.
+We recommend spending 2 to 3 days at Iguazú Falls to fully explore both the Argentine and Brazilian sides, enjoy boat trips and experience the surrounding rainforest.

 Is Iguazú Falls worth visiting?